 The Research Station

-The Research Station is a cooperative effort between Myco Alliance and a network of volunteers to promote citizen science research in Central Texas.
+The Research Station is a cooperative effort between Myco Alliance, Ecology Action, and a network of volunteers to promote citizen science research in Central Texas.
 Located within Circle Acres, the Research Station is fundamental to Myco Alliance’s work by providing the space to host classes, workshops, mycelium production, mushroom cultivation, and cutting edge research.
 We welcome citizen scientists, students, and professionals from all parts of Texas and abroad to carry out their research projects.
 The Outdoor Classroom allows our educational programming to flourish.
 Rainwater Harvesting provides us with the most essential of all resources: WATER.
 The Mycelium Factory takes what we've learned about Fungal Ecology and mimics these natural processes for mycelium production and mushroom cultivation.
 Demonstration Areas allow visitors to learn more about outdoor and companion cultivation.
-The Fungarium stores our Mushrooms of Texas Collection and provides an opportunity for citizen scientists to access mushroom samples year-round.

 Fungi have been utilized for thousands of years and their importance in agriculture, medicine, food production and the environmental sciences is well known.
 We use the Mycelium Factory to research the ways that fungi can improve the conditions of existing and future industries through a process of converting urban and agricultural by-products into viable substrate for the mycelium, the body of a fungus, to grow on.
 The mycelium is then used for educational purposes, scientific research, and mushroom cultivation.